akewlguy4eva/SitewaysBannerPlacement/README.md

 ## Global Methods
 - `Swinity.Banners.PlaceBanners(usecache=false)` - A method that causes the ins tags to be rewritten, used on pageless type websites.
   - `usercache` allows for caching list requests.
-Useful it frameworks that rerender the content without the options changing.
+Useful in frameworks that rerender the content alot without the options changing.

 ## Buy Advertisement Ads